 After two and half hours of climbing, we arrived at the top of Volcano Chicabal in the western highlands of Guatemala.
 At 8000 feet, I was totally out of breath, yet filled with wonder.
 Then, I caught sight of the 700-step staircase down to the sacred lagoon.
 I felt overwhelmed physically and in some ways spiritually.

-The sandy beach of the beautiful lagoon is where nine teenagers and two young adults from Westminster Church were invited to play games and share snacks with twenty Guatemalan young people from the Presbyterian Church in San Martín, and those were just a couple of the many shared activities over a three day period.
+The sandy beach of the beautiful lagoon is where nine teenagers and two young adults from Westminster Church were invited to play games and share snacks with twenty Guatemalan young people from a local Presbyterian Church, and those were just a couple of the many shared activities over a three day period.

 These youth from both churches, along with their adult leaders, were connected as prayer partners last fall, in order to begin praying for each other six months before we even met.
 The trip to Guatemala was the next step in forming a true cross-cultural partnership that is about faith, friendship, and shared Christian values.
 This youth partnership is pioneering a new paradigm for youth mission because it is a mutual mission endeavor in which activities and projects are shared and the relationships that are formed will be purposefully nurtured over time and distance.